solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 > ![Tip] **Tip:** [Connection Strings] are recommended over
 > instrumentation keys.

+### Azure Metrics Explorer

+[Azure Metrics Explorer] makes is makes it easy to capture performance counters for resources quickly without having to instrument your code.

+![][45]

+For example, if we wanted to capture performance counters for a PHP App Service resource, there are some simple steps to follow.

+-   Determine your scope.
+Navigate to the App Service in the Azure Portal.

+-   In the **Monitoring** section, select the **Metrics** item.

+-   Select your time range.

+    ![][46]

+-   Select your **Metric** from the dropdown.

+    ![][47]

+-   Select your chart choice for the chosen metric.

+    ![][48]

+-   Create a rule by selecting **New alert rule**.

+    ![][49]

+### Cost

 The free allowance is large enough to cover development, and publishing an app for a small number of users.
-You can set a cap to prevent more than a specified amount of data from being processed.
+Setting a limit can prevent more data than necessary from being processed and keep costs low.
 Larger volumes of telemetry are charged by the Gb.
-[Manage usage and costs for Application Insights] ## Monitoring database operations
+[Manage usage and costs for Application Insights]

+## Monitoring database operations

+Azure Metrics can be configured to monitor the database as well.

+![][50]

 Log data collected by Azure Monitor can be analyzed with queries to quickly retrieve, consolidate, and analyze collected data.
 Create and test queries using Log Analytics in the Azure portal.
 Once metric data is flowing, use the [Kusto Query Language (KQL)] query language to query the various log information.
-Administrators unfamiliar with KQL can find a SQL to KQL cheat sheet [here][45] or the [Get started with log queries in Azure Monitor] page.
+Administrators unfamiliar with KQL can find a SQL to KQL cheat sheet [here][51] or the [Get started with log queries in Azure Monitor] page.

 For example, to get the memory usage of the Azure Database for MySQL: